 Book their surf lessons online, they are great with kids.
 Or simply enjoy the beach made famous by Spielberg’s Saving Private Ryan.
 It’s safe and lifeguard attended between flags.

 — Up to Enniscorthy.
 Park underground at Dunnes Stores and visit the beautiful Enniscorthy Castle (ticketed) and have a look around the small town and shops.

 There is a lovely large playground at the Riverside hotel (park underneath hotel).
 The path alongside the playground leads you down next to the river and up to the road.
 Turn right to loop back down to the hotel.

 Then it’s just a short drive back to the cottage…

-Get notified of any cancellations or new availability…
+Get notifications of cancellations / new availability…